RalphHightower/blog/_posts/2024-10-24-Conspiracy1TrumpsList.md

 tags: [Donald Trump, gaslighting, pathological lies]
 categories: [2024 presidential election]
 date: 2024-10-24 1:19 PM
-excerpt: 'l'To sow election doubt, Trump escalated use of “rigged election” and “election interference” statements in advance of the 2024 election compared to the previous two elections—the statements described as part of a “heads I win; tails you cheated” rhetorical strategy.'
+excerpt: 'To sow election doubt, Trump escalated use of “rigged election” and “election interference” statements in advance of the 2024 election compared to the previous two elections—the statements described as part of a “heads I win; tails you cheated” rhetorical strategy.'
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: